-The same procedure applies to the termination of the lease in the event of the death of the tenant or the tenant's spouse, except that a specific form is not prescribed (N.J.S.A.
-46:8-9.1).
-These provisions for early termination do not apply to any lease that specifically provides otherwise.
+The same procedure applies to the termination of a lease in the event of the death of the tenant or the tenant's spouse, except that a specific form is not prescribed.
+(13) These provisions for early termination do not apply to any lease that specifically provides otherwise.